bvallelunga/example-app-gender/README.md

 ```

 ## Output Scheme
-The output will map each input text to a score.
-Positive receive positive scores while negative texts receive negative
+The output will map each gender to a percentage.
+The percentages measure how confident
-scores.
+the model is that the person is of that gender.
 ``` json
 {
   "woman": 0.91,